 Periodic Trends In Properties Of Elements

-- Alkali metal – These metals are silvery white, low melting, soft and highly reactive.
+- Alkali metal – These metals are silvery-white, low melting, soft and highly reactive.
 The ionic size as well as the atomic size increases down the group.
 On the other hand, the ionization enthalpies decrease down the group.
 These compounds are mostly ionic.
 Their hydroxides and oxides dissolve in water to form strong alkalies.
-Some compounds of sodium are sodium chloride, sodium hydrogen carbonate, etc. Manufacturing of Sodium hydroxide is done by the Castner-Kellner process and manufacturing of sodium carbonate is done by Solvay process.
+Some compounds of sodium are sodium chloride, sodium hydrogen carbonate, etc. Manufacturing of Sodium hydroxide is done by the Castner-Kellner process and manufacturing of sodium carbonate is done by the Solvay process.